jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 Be very careful of this subtle gotcha in default export syntax, especially if your logic calls for export values to be updated.
 If you never plan to update a default export's value, `export default ..` is fine.
 If you do plan to update the value, you must use `export { .. as default }`.
 Either way, make sure to comment your code to explain your intent!

-Since there can only be one `default` per module, you may be tempted to design your module with one default export of a plain object with all your API methods on it, such as:
+Because there can only be one `default` per module, you may be tempted to design your module with one default export of a plain object with all your API methods on it, such as:

 ```js
 export default {